 The last 12 months have been difficult for many reasons, but the big elephant in the room is the global pandemic and the many lockdowns we have endured.
 We’re now close to completing a 360 cycle and one of my favourite days of the year – Mother’s Day – is approaching.
 It’s a day I get to celebrate my one-in-a-million mother, as I do every day, but with an extra special twist.
-I get to shower her with an extra layer of love and a handful of gifts to say a heartfelt ‘thank you’.
+I get to shower her with an extra layer of love and a handful of gifts to say a heartfelt ‘thank you’ – this could be through a personalised necklace or a silver locket.
 This unusual period has been difficult in its own way, but also because my parents made the move to London to be closer to my sister and I just over a year ago.
 The move has been far from easy for her for numerous reasons: uphauling her entire life, where she lived for over 30 years; moving two hours north to a new city; living in a new house; enduring lockdown; and waiting on me hand and foot, just to relieve me of the pressures of working remotely.
 Despite the struggle, I’m filled with an unbelieve amount of gratitude because of what she’s done for me.
 She’s a true example of a wonder woman in my eyes.

 This year, I wanted to do a little extra something for her.
 We’ve all neglected ourselves in some shape or form – we haven’t been able to go for regular hair appointments, or trips to the spa.
 So, above all, we deserve some time to pamper ourselves regardless.
 With that in mind, I’ve curated a day of activities for her and chosen a handful of gifts that I know will make my mum smile from cheek to cheek.
 (I hope she isn’t reading this!)